What is Bursitis?

 A bursa is essentially a self-contained bag of lubricant that keeps reduces friction between two moving structures in your body.
-If you imagine rubbing this bag between your hands; movement of your hands would be smooth and effortless.
-In other words, a bursa provides a a low-friction, slippery and smooth interfaces between two moving objects eg a tendon and a bone.
+If you imagine rubbing this bag between your hands, the movement of your hands would be smooth and effortless.
+In other words, a bursa provides a low-friction, slippery and smooth interface between two moving objects, e.g. a tendon and a bone.

 What Causes Bursitis?

 Your bursa can be injured via direct trauma, or more commonly, via repeated irritation.
 Certain systemic conditions can also predispose you to bursitis.

 During active bursitis, your bursa loses its painless and low-friction gliding capabilities.
 The added bulk of the swollen bursa causes more friction within an already confined space.

 There are several common causes of bursitis.
 They include the following: